Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 #### Avoid Synchronization Whenever Possible

 Correctly using the synchronized keyword can be quite challenging, especially if the data you are trying to protect is available to dozens of methods.
-Even when the data is protected, though, the perforance cost for using it can be high.
+Even when the data is protected, though, the performance cost for using it can be high.

 There are many classes within the Concurrency API that are a lot easier to use and more performant than synchronization.
 Some were already presented, like the atomic classes, and other will be covered shortly, including the Lock framework, concurrent collections and cyclic barriers.